Anyline nabs $20M to automate mobile data capture for enterprises

 Anyline, a company that builds mobile data capture and scanning technologies for multiple industries, has raised $20 million.

-Founded out of Vienna, Austria, in 2013, Anyline has developed a range of data capture products such as barcode scanning, optical character recognition (OCR)-powered document scanning, biometric face authentication, serial number scanning, and even driving licensing scanning which enables retailers to easily verify a person’s age and identity at the point-of-sale or curbside pickup.
+Founded out of Vienna, Austria in 2013, Anyline has developed a range of data capture products, such as barcode scanning; optical character recognition (OCR)-powered document scanning; biometric face authentication; serial number scanning; and even driving licensing scanning, which enables retailers to easily verify a person’s age and identity at the point of sale or curbside pickup.

-Elsewhere, police forces can integrate Anyline’s technology to scan all manner of IDs and vehicle license plates to verify drivers instantly, which not only speeds things up but also reduces the chances of errors through traditional manual processes such as typing or broadcasting data across radio.
+Elsewhere, police forces can integrate Anyline’s technology to scan all manner of IDs and vehicle license plates to verify drivers instantly, which not only speeds things up but also reduces the chance of errors through traditional manual processes such as typing or broadcasting data across radio.

-This, according to Anyline CEO and cofounder Lukas Kinigadner, is perhaps the number one benefit Anyline brings to organizations across the spectrum.
+Anyline CEO and cofounder Lukas Kinigadner says this may be the primary benefit Anyline brings organizations across the spectrum.

 “At its core, Anyline makes data capture simple for enterprises by removing the need for manual data entry,” Kinigadner told VentureBeat.
 “The first key benefit of automating data entry is process optimization, as businesses can do away with paper-based systems and digitally transform their data entry.
 This also vastly improves enterprise data quality, as in general, humans are terrible at writing and typing information.”